-Forsite works with clients across Western Canada to develop forest management plans that meet regulatory requirements and clearly define strategic management direction for tenured forest areas.
+Forsite works with clients across Canada to develop forest management plans that meet regulatory requirements and clearly define strategic management direction for tenured forest areas.

 These services include: